Briefing Of KUNA Main News For Monday Until 12:00 GMT

-KUWAIT -- Representative of His Highness the Amir Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah, His Highness the Crown Prince Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah will inaugurate the Parliament second regular session of the 17th legislative term tomorrow Tuesday at 10:00 am (local time).
+KUWAIT -- The 14th plane within the Kuwaiti relief air bridge took off heading to the Egyptian city Al-Arish, carrying 10 tons of medical necessities, to be delivered to Gaza Strip.

-KUWAIT -- he Seventh relief aid plane, filled with 40 tons of necessities and supplies, departed Kuwait heading to Egypt to provide assistance to the people of the Gaza Strip.
+TEHRAN -- Iranian President Ebrahim Raisi called for an immediate ceasefire in Gaza, describing what is happening in the Strip as "horrific crimes against humanity and genocide."

-RAMALLAH -- Israeli occupation forces killed four Palestinians in the northern West Bank city of Jenin.
+RAMALLAH -- Israeli occupation forces killed two Palestinians in occupied Jerusalem and Khalil governorate.

-KUWAIT -- Kuwait's Embassy in Baghdad urged citizens wishing to go hunting in Iraq to obtain the necessary permits and adhere to laws organizing such activities to avoid legal accountability. (end) aa
+JEDDAH -- The Organization of Islamic Cooperation (OIC) said it will hold an exceptional summit on the situation in Gaza in the Saudi capital Riyadh next Sunday. (end) aa

 Legal Disclaimer: